Zimbabwe Botswana Safari IG7A

 Starts Kasane Airport / Ends Victoria Falls Airport

-lion, zebra and approximately 40 000 elephants.
+exclusive and premier Safari Camp with outstanding guides and game viewing.
 Watch game on foot, in a vehicle, at the hide, or from the

 comfort of the lodge’s main area which faces the nearby waterhole.

 Finish off with two nights in

 Victoria Falls, home to one of the

 seven natural wonders of the world and Africa's adventure capital, while staying at a fabulous